 Absolutely, but we would ask you to be conscious of social distancing.
 We would like parents to be part of the process and see the academy for themselves.
 However, we would ask that parents do not attend the enrolment meetings themselves to avoid congestion.
 We have a dedicated waiting area in Trinity Eats where they will be invited to wait.

 - Year 12 will start induction on 2 September 2021.
 You will be invited into the academy as a single year group, so you will have time to acclimatise and meet your classmates, teachers, PPTs and other specialist staff.

 - The Year 12 day is between 9.15am and 3.25pm and we will release a new starter guide to all prospective students which informs you of all the key information that you need to know prior to starting which will also correspond with the guidance issued at that time.

-What can pupils be doing between now and enrolment?
+What can students be doing between now and enrolment?

-What if pupils have not already applied or have been previously unsuccessful and want to apply?
+What if students have not already applied or have been previously unsuccessful and want to apply?

 Simply come to the academy on results day 12 August bringing a copy of your results and photographic ID and dependant on eligibility and subject availability, if there are places available you will be able to enrol.